BlockstreamResearch/bip-frost-dkg/README.md

 ```

 The participants compare the setup identifier with every other participant out-of-band.
-If some other participant presents a different setup identifier, the participant aborts.
+If a participant is presented a setup identifier that does not match the locally computed setup identifier, the participant aborts.
+Only if all other `n-1` setup identifiers are identical to the locally computed setup identifier, the participant proceeds with the protocol.

 ```python
 RecPedPopR1State = Tuple[bytes, int, EncPedPopR1State]